YottaDB/YDBDoc/MessageRecovery/errors.rst

 RESYNCSEQLOW, MUPIP JOURNAL -ROLLBACK -FORWARD -RESYNC=NNNN [0xXXXX] requested is lower than LLLL which is the starting sequence number for the instance

-MUPIP Error: The MUPIP JOURNAL -ROLLBACK -FORWARD command has a -RESYNC qualifier value (NNNN in decimal or XXXX in hexidecimal) lower than that (LLLL) of the instance to the target instance.
+MUPIP Error: The MUPIP JOURNAL -ROLLBACK -FORWARD command has a -RESYNC qualifier value (NNNN in decimal or XXXX in hexadecimal) lower than that (LLLL) of the instance to the target instance.

 Action: Reissue the command after adjusting the resync value and/or adopting a different target instance.